 Pro Tip: With all these changes in your body it can be easy to forget about baby’s movements.
 Make sure you’re still doing your kick counts during this time!
-The best way to do these is outlined in this podcast.
+The best way to do these is outlined in my podcast.

 How do I know if my hard stomach is labor?